jarusll/the-logs/index.md

 Bought a dualshock 4, mostly for gyro and flick stick.
 Not the best but it is fun and also I needed a controller.

+Yes I did try Parsec and it was good.
+There was a noticeable latency but I play cinematic so it was good.
+Although I really dont have any reason to play on parsec since I am always around my PC.

+Me and the bois are having an absolute blast with Overwatch 2 these days.
+Short 10 mins matches and pretty fun.
+This might become our go to game.
+My favourite character is Junkrat because I feel like I have that energy when I am in my zone.

 # 2022-10-02

 Defeated final boss of Valheim